 Attendance initiatives

-Use of the LAC and PLAC premiums
+Use of the CiC and PCiC premiums

-The LAC premium will be managed by the LA’s designated VSH.
+The CIC premium will be managed by the LA’s designated VSH.

 The premium will be used to benefit a pupil’s educational needs as described in their PEP.
 To avoid any delays in providing support, the school will work with the VSH to ensure that funding allocation is as simple as possible.

-The LAC premium will be used to facilitate a wide range of educational support for LAC.
+The CIC premium will be used to facilitate a wide range of educational support for CIC.
 The designated teacher will work with the VSH to gain a full understanding of each pupil’s needs and determine how to use the premium to support each pupil effectively.
 The designated teacher will work with the VSH to ensure that all available funding is spent.

-PLAC premium is allocated directly to the school.
-LAC premium and PLAC premium will not be treated as personal budgets for individual pupils; however, the VSH and the school may choose to allocate an amount of funding to an individual to support their needs.
+PCIC premium is allocated directly to the school.
+CIC premium and PCIC premium will not be treated as personal budgets for individual pupils; however, the VSH and the school may choose to allocate an amount of funding to an individual to support their needs.

 Example interventions

-[Schools should amend the following section to reflect their specific activities.
-Example text has been provided.]

 The school may utilise the following achievement-focussed interventions:

 Providing one-to-one and small group work with experienced teachers to address pupils’ specific knowledge gaps